DIG THIS

 CAN ALSO SURVIVE IN LOW LIGHT

-Pothos is one of the ultimate low-maintenance houseplants.
-As long as it is kept out of direct sun, a Pothos will grow with ease.
+A pothos plant is one of the ultimate low-maintenance houseplants.
+As long as it is kept out of direct sun, a pothos will grow with ease.

 It can also survive a low-light corner if need be.
 However, if you notice the plant not looking as vibrant or getting leggy, it may need more light.